 Lower income parents, especially those who speak little or no English, have limited education or are unfamiliar with the culture, often feel incapable of participating in their children’s education.
-They depend entirely on the public schools, and do not provide the guidance and enriching experiences that more fortunate children get at home.
-As a result, children from these homes often start school one or two years developmentally behind their higher-income peers, a disparity that can compound over a lifetime and hinder chances for success.
+They depend on the public schools as the sole educator of their children.
+The unfortunate result is that children from these homes often start school one or two years developmentally behind their higher-income peers.

-Parents and caregivers, no matter their income or cultural background, need tools and resources to support their children's education, development, and well-being.
+Helping parents succeed as their child’s first, best teachers is central.
+Parents and caregivers need tools and resources to support their children's education, development, and well-being.

 United Way supports: